-Buy to Let Mortgage advice you can depend on Whether buying your first Buy to Let property, adding to your property portfolio or remortgaging, this guide gives an overview of the main considerations.
+Buy to Let Mortgage advice you can depend on

+MORTGAGE OR ANY OF OTHER DEBT SECURED ON IT Whether buying your first Buy to Let property, adding to your property portfolio or remortgaging, this guide gives an overview of the main considerations.
 Your property may be repossessed if you do not keep up repayments on your mortgage or any of other debt secured on it.
-Some buy to let mortgages are not regulated by the Financial Conduct Authority If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
-Carl Summers Financial Services T 01952 815930 info@summersheaney.co.uk www.summersheaney.co.uk Our Lenders As part of Openwork Ltd, we can access competitive rates from most of the UK's best-known lenders.
+Some buy to let mortgages are not regulated by the Financial Conduct Authority.
+If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
+Our Lenders

+As part of The Openwork Partnership, we can access competitive rates from most of the UK's best-known lenders.
 Residential